platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/_index.md

 title=Using third-party Git repository
 +++

-When using an external Git repository (Github, Gitlab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your code to your external repository.
+When using an external Git repository (GitHub, GitLab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your code to your external repository.
 To do so, run the following command:
 ```bash {location="Terminal"}
 git push origin
 ```

-Your Github/Gitlab/Bibucket integration process will then automatically create a new environment if you’re pushing a new Git branch, and deploy changes to your corresponding environment.
+Your GitHub/GitLab/Bibucket integration process will then automatically create a new environment if you’re pushing a new Git branch, and deploy changes to your corresponding environment.
 {{< /codetabs >}}

 {{% vendor/name %}} will now read your configuration files, and begin building your application image. **Your first push